prisms-center/phaseField/doc/doxygen/user_manual/app_files/app_files.md

 - ICs\_and\_BCs.cc: Specifies the initial conditions for each variable (unless the initial condition is read from file) and non-uniform Dirichlet boundary conditions, if applicable.
 - postprocess.cc: Specifies variable other than the primary model variables to output, as well as the expressions to derive these variables.
 - nucleation.cc: Contains the function that determines the probability density of nucleation.
-- customPDE.h: Contains the prototypes of the functions for the application, also contains declarations of the model constants given in the input file.
+- CustomPDE.h: Contains the prototypes of the functions for the application, also contains declarations of the model constants given in the input file.
 - main.cc: Main C++ function that controls the flow of the simulation.
 Identical for all the example applications and it is unlikely that users will need to modify it.

 In all of these files, the user can access user inputs from parameters.in via the userInputs object (e.g. the domain size, the time step size).
 See the documentation entry for userInputParameters for a list of variable names inside ''userInputs''.